 Senior Vice President

-With over 35 years of administrative experience Melissa Cecil, a registered sales assistant since 1994, is an integral part of the team.
+With more than 35 years of administrative experience Melissa Cecil, a registered client associate since 1994, is an integral part of the team.

 Prior to joining the Private Client Group, Marion was with Merrill Lynch, Pierce, Fenner & Smith, Inc. and Morgan Stanley for 13 years.
 She graduated in 1980 from Vassar College with a Bachelor of Arts in History.
 She furthered her education by completing Stephens’ advanced wealth management program, Stephens University, offered through Wake Forest University.
 Marion has received the Stephens Leadership Circle award eight years, which recognizes excellence in wealth management.